hellocodeco/exist-api-docs/docs/reference/object_types.md

 There may be many hidden factors which underlie the relationship between two attributes.
 It is up to the user to determine the cause.

-Correlations are generated weekly, so past values are also available in order to chart their changing strength.
+Correlations are generated weekly.

 ### Examples

-**"You are moderately more likely (55%) to be productive when you listen to music."**
+**"You are more productive when you listen to music more."**

 In this case the value is 0.55, and this is a positive correlation — when one value (*tracks played*) increases, so does the other (*time spent productively*).

-**"You are somewhat less likely (25%) to be active when it's warmer in the day."**
+**"You are less active when it's a warmer day."**

 In this case the value is -0.25, and this is a negative correlation — when one value (*max temp*) increases, the other decreases (*time active*).